jallen89/theia-cdm-samples/readme.md

       sockets using  `EVENT_READ` and `EVENT_WRITE` instead.
 When a read or write event for a socket is reported, the event's `predicateObject1` field will be set to the netflow object's UUID.
+    * Theia now provides support for `EVENT_EXIT` when a process exits.

  * __Misc__:
     * `TCCDM_DATUM` records will now explicitly state the record's type.